 Our ability to achieve unparalleled speed relies on a multitude of features, many of which we outlined in this blog post.
 For instance, the Algolia engine handles the vast majority of computation at indexing time, as opposed to query time.
 Beyond this, we control the full stack end-to-end.
 We’ve obsessed over every detail, from obtaining high-quality infrastructure (bare-metal servers) to crafting our own Ubuntu-based operating system, painstakingly modified for search engine performance.

-To ensure your queries are fast around the world, we’ve also created our “Distributed Search Network”.
-This enables you to automatically duplicate your search engine and your data in multiple locations around the world (this is a complete copy of the search engine with all data, not just a cache).
-When your users perform a search, their queries will be sent to the closest datacenter, greatly reducing the latency of the request.
+To ensure queries are fast all around the world, we’ve also created our Distributed Search Network (DSN).
+This lets you automatically duplicate your search engine and data in multiple locations across the world.
+This is a complete copy of the search engine with all data, not just a cache.
+When your users perform a search, their queries reach the closest data center, significantly reducing the latency of the request.